 Oxford University’s world-class gardens, libraries and museums could benefit the health and wellbeing of Oxfordshire residents through social prescribing, according to a report published today by an interdisciplinary team at Oxford University.

-Social prescribing takes a more holistic approach to health by enabling GPs, nurses and other primary care workers to refer a patient to community-based groups or services that can offer practical, social or emotional support.
-It forms a key part of the NHS Long Term Plan and delivery of Universal Personalised Care.
+Social prescribing takes a more holistic approach to health by enabling General Practitioners (GPs), nurses and other primary care workers to refer a patient to community-based groups or services that can offer practical, social or emotional support.
+It forms a key part of the National Health Service (NHS) Long Term Plan and delivery of Universal Personalised Care.

 The report, entitled In what ways can gardens, libraries and museums improve wellbeing through social prescribing?, shows that cultural environments can support health and wellbeing by helping people learn new things, develop new skills, make social connections and gain a greater sense of structure and purpose.

 The 12-month research project identified three key concepts that underpin the potential of garden, library and museum activities for improving health.

 - Cultural venues can be seen as 'therapeutic landscapes' – spaces that are conducive to healing and which serve as the location for social networks and therapeutic activity.

 - Engaging in these activities 'creates a sense of flow', which is a state in which people get so involved in an activity that nothing else seems to matter.
 This flow helps individuals concentrate on the activity at hand, meaning that other concerns and worries are forgotten.